nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Attendance to student : `attendance`

 Adds a formatted description of dates students attended class in address book.
+Cannot be used in schedule mode.

 Format: `attendance INDEX h/ATTENDACE`